Road Trip All 3 National Parks in Washington State

 Best for fall colors

-Late September and October are also beautiful times to visit, but the larches in the North Cascades draw heavy crowds, and Mount Rainier is covered in clouds often the closer you get to winter.
+October is also beautiful time to visit to see fall colors, but the larches in the North Cascades draw heavy crowds, and Mount Rainier is often covered in clouds the closer you get to November.
 With these conditions and unpredictable weather, it’s best to visit these parks earlier in fall.
 If your visit edges into October, save the Olympic National Park for last – it’s beautiful, although a bit rainy, in fall.

 What about the winter months?